rkishore/rkishore.github.io/_posts/2021-02-04-mnist_basics_with_softmax.md

-# Trying to use cross-entropy loss with MNIST_SAMPLE dataset from fastai
+# Using cross-entropy loss with MNIST_SAMPLE dataset from fastai